miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

-Have you asked yourself whether that pace of words being revealed when you chat with an LLM is the actual response-rate of the AI or a simulated effect to sell the chat-experience, and that it might actually be that much faster&#151;slowing itself down for the sake of us humans?
+Have you asked yourself whether that pace of words being revealed when you chat with an LLM is the actual response-rate of the AI or a simulated effect to sell the chat-experience, and that it might actually be that much faster—slowing itself down for the sake of us humans?
 Yeah, me too!
 This is especially poignant when you're running the LLM local on your machine and the slowness is likely to be genuine.
 Why simulate when the real response-rate of the LLM is incredibly